TAMPA, Fla. -- Here’s the final price tag on Tampa Bay’s free-agent shopping spree: $141,055,554.

 This was not a sudden surge off course.

 What the Bucs needed was a quick shot of energy into their building plan.
-That tends to happen when you go 4-12 and have sold out only two home games in the past two seasons.
+That tends to happen when you go 4-12 and have only sold out two home games in the last two seasons.
 But that’s really not the main reason the Bucs are spending money this year after not spending a lot last year.

 “We’ve stayed the course,’’ Dominik said.
 “When we talk about this football team and how it’s built, part of the reason we’re here today was we’ve built a nucleus of young players and we’re in a position now for those young players now to grow with some veterans from other organizations that can really help this team continue to grow as an entire unit.

-Then, throw in Nicks, Jackson and Wright, and it’s not that difficult to picture a bright future for the Buccaneers.
-We’re not talking about the kind of 30-something free agents who were common in the days of former coach Jon Gruden and general manager Bruce Allen.
-We’re talking about three free agents still in their primes, with Jackson the oldest at 29.
+Then, throw in Nicks, Jackson and Wright and it’s not that difficult to picture a bright future for the Buccaneers.
+We’re not talking about the kind of 30-something free agents that were common in the days of former coach Jon Gruden and general manager Bruce Allen.
+We’re talking about three free agents still in their prime, with Jackson the oldest at 29.
 All three were wanted back by their former teams, which faced some salary-cap challenges.
-The Bucs, who entered free agency with almost $43 million in cap space, didn’t have the same constraints, and they capitalized.
+The Bucs, who entered free agency with almost $43 million in cap space, didn’t have the same constraints and they capitalized.

 They got the best receiver in free agency, perhaps the best guard in the NFL and a very solid cornerback.

 “I’m a big believer in quality,’’ Dominik said.